discordjs/guide/guide/interactions/select-menus.md

 ## Receiving Select menus

-Whilst you can receive and handle a `MessageComponentInteraction` via the interaction event, we reccomend you use one of the collectors we'll be covering in the next section.
-Now to receive a `MessageComponentInteraction`, simply attach an event listener to your client and also use the `Interaction#isMessageComponent()` typeguard to make sure you only receive component interactions:
+To receive a `MessageComponentInteraction`, simply attach an event listener to your client and also use the `Interaction#isMessageComponent()` typeguard to make sure you only receive component interactions:

 ```js {2}
 client.on('interaction', interaction => {